The regular lines of antigen-antibody

 performed in the veterinary field in Denmark with antigen ELISA

-for close to 24 hours.
+versions with reaction at 37 oC for close to 24 hours.
 The test sensitivity was extremely high.

 NB: